samarpita-saha293/SAS_sample_extraction/README.md

 ## STEP 4: Concatenation, Count total no. of Variants and Quality Checking

-Concatenation of the blocks were done using "bcftools concat" to concatenate the blocks in a sequential order.
+"bcftools concat" was used to concatenate the blocks in a sequential order.
 Also, The total no. of variants were calculated using the below mentioned command:

 ```
 bcftools view ukb24310_c14_concat.vcf.gz | grep -v -c '^#'